glacier-modding/Hitman-Hashes/README.md

 | SA    | 0b100000                    |

 ## Scripts
-This repository contains three main scripts merge.py, add_paths.py and add_new_hashes.py.
+This repository contains four main scripts merge.py, add_paths.py, add_new_hashes.py and extract_hashes.py.
 They must be ran from the repository's root directory like `python ./scripts/add_paths.py`.

 ### merge.py
 Generates hash_list.txt.
 Takes a version number as an argument and optionally `--game` (separate games by spaces if you wish to include multiple).
-Example: `python ./scripts/merge.py 0` or `python ./scripts/merge.py 0 --game h1 h2`
+Example: `python ./scripts/merge.py 0` or `python ./scripts/merge.py 0 --game h1 h2`.

 ### add_paths.py
 Adds paths to their assoicated hashes within the path folder's JSON files.